vgmtrans/vgmtrans/docs/vgmtrans_value_architecture_guide.md

 Semantic loop detection compares the complete execution state that determines recurrence: command address, call stack, and repeat counters.
 A finite repeat therefore does not need an address-based suppression exception, and the same repeat command can be reused safely after its counter has been cleared.
 The command limit remains an emergency guard rather than normal loop control; its diagnostic includes track, address, tick, executed-command count, and limit.

+Semantic tracks share one finite export boundary.
+Each track records when it has completed the requested number of infinite-loop repeats, while shorter tracks keep looping until every track has reached its own endpoint or ended naturally.
+The scheduler then uses the longest endpoint, trims events at that common boundary, and clips notes that cross it.
+This prevents both early truncation by a short auxiliary loop and a lone long track continuing after every other track has stopped.

 Legacy dialects remain track-major until migrated.
 Their dry-run and complete-sequence-prepass options are compatibility mechanisms; semantic formats should model shared state directly instead.

 ### 14.6 `PerformanceSequence`